iotaledger/one-click-tangle/tutorial-private-tangle.md

 ## Limitations and Troubleshooting

 Currently launching a new installation will blindly remove all existing data, so you have to be careful.
 Next version of the scripts will allow to stop, restart and update all the software artifacts.

+For Mac OS there is an issue with permissions and you may need to comment [this line of code](https://github.com/iotaledger/tangle-deployment/blob/master/hornet-private-net/private-tangle.sh#L106)